 Opaqueness – IDs work as a string that you don’t need to examine for the Manifest to work correctly.
 Note that IDs are case insensitive (case should be ignored when matching)

-Uniqueness – Two IDs cannot have the same value (string).
+Uniqueness – Two IDs identifying different objects cannot have the same value (string).
 The use of <type> with values like ‘experienceid’, ‘cid’ and ‘audtrackid’ ensures that different types of IDs are not confused.
 The combination <scheme> and <SSID> ensured ID values are unique.